Jump to table of contents

 Continuous Integration

-We use Travis CI for Continuous Integration (CI) testing.
-Integration and unit tests are run against every commit and pull request to help catch regressions before they are released.
+We use GitHub Actions for Continuous Integration (CI) testing.
+Integration and unit tests are run against every pull request to help catch regressions before they are released.

 CI tests are configured to run the tests against multiple PHP versions and databases.
-The configuration details are stored in the .travis.yml file in the application’s root directory.
+The configuration details are stored in .github/workflows/main.yml for each application.

 View the tests for OJS, OMP and OPS.